Skip to content

 Performance ceiling

 WordPress generates pages dynamically: PHP runs, the database is queried, plugins execute, the HTML is assembled, then sent to the browser.
-Even with caching and a good CDN, you're fighting the architecture.
-The average WordPress site scores 45–55 on Google PageSpeed mobile.
-The average Next.js site scores 90+.
+Even with caching and a strong CDN, dynamic CMS performance has a different ceiling than static-first rendering.
+Surveys of WordPress sites typically show mobile PageSpeed scores in the 45–55 range; well-built Next.js sites typically score 90+.
+(HTTP Archive and PageSpeed datasets, periodic reports.)

 Security surface area

-WordPress is the most-attacked CMS on the internet — not because it's inherently insecure, but because it's so popular.
+WordPress is the most-attacked CMS by absolute volume (per Sucuri's annual hacked-website reports), reflecting both its market share and plugin attack surface.
 Every plugin you install is a potential attack vector.
 Sucuri reports that over 90% of the infected sites they clean are WordPress.
 Keeping a WordPress site secure requires constant attention: updates, plugin audits, malware scans.

 Maintenance overhead